9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 ### Frequently made statements

 1. **I don't know Perl.** If you don't know Perl, that's OK.
-First, the meat of the Spice, Fathead and Longtail plugins do not have to be in Perl (Spice is JS and the others could be a variety of things).
-However, if you know PHP, Ruby or Python you should be able to write Goodies in Perl pretty easily using [this awesome cheat sheet](http://hyperpolyglot.org/scripting) to help you in translating your psuedo-code to Perl.
+First, the meat of the Spice, Fathead, and Longtail plugins do not have to be in Perl (Spice is JS and the others could be a variety of things).
+However, if you know PHP, Ruby, or Python you should be able to write Goodies in Perl pretty easily using [this awesome cheat sheet](http://hyperpolyglot.org/scripting) to help you in translating your psuedo-code to Perl.

 2. **I need help!** Please join us on IRC at [#duckduckgo on Freenode](http://webchat.freenode.net/?channels=duckduckgo).
-You can also email us privately at open@duckduckgo.com
+You can also email us privately at open@duckduckgo.com.

 3. **I have/need a plugin idea.** Please check out [our uservoice site](http://duckduckgo.uservoice.com/) designed for this very purpose.

-4. **I have an issue with an existing plugin.** Please submit a github issue in the appropriate repository.
+4. **I have an issue with an existing plugin.** Please submit a GitHub issue in the appropriate repository.